Bernard Maher (Service No. 3348)

 (1897 - 1966)

-Bernard Maher was born in 1897 at Brunswick to Bernard Joseph Maher and Margaret Maher nee Fox.
-He was the second youngest of ten children born to Bernard and Margaret.
-The family had moved into the Laverton area in 1912 and initially Bernard Joseph Maher worked as a commercial traveller before establishing a business in the small town.
-The Maher’s became prominent members of Laverton and the Werribee district when Bernard Joseph Maher was successfully elected to the Werribee Shire Council in 1914 representing the East Riding and served on the Shire council.
+By 1912 the Maher family moved to the small township of Laverton where Bernard Joseph Maher continued working as a commercial traveller before establishing a business and farm on the outskirts of the township.
+The Maher’s became prominent members of the Laverton community and the Werribee district.
+Bernard Joseph Maher was successfully elected to the Werribee Shire Council in 1914 representing the East Riding within the Shire council.
 He served as a councillor for approximately 15 years and was elected mayor for one term in 1916, during the war years.

 Bernard Maher enlisted into the Australian Imperial Forces just three months after his 19th birthday, on the 17 February 1917.
 He had the consent of his parents and followed in the footsteps of his elder brother, William Joseph Maher, who had enlisted in July 1915.
 Prior to him enlisting, Bernard had previous military experience having served with the 18th Brigade, 69th Battalion, Williamstown (‘D’ Company at Werribee) senior cadets.
 ‘D’ Company conducted its training at the Werribee Drill Hall and as well supported by Captain John Percy Chirnside.
 Bernard had also served with the 29th (Port Phillip) Australian Light Horse that was formed in 1912 and he was a member of ‘C’ Squadron based in Werribee.